brettcelestre/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  MyVocab
+  /
+  MyLists

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The best way to store and study customized vocabulary lists.
+  /
+  Create and share lists of books, movies, music, and more.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  MyVocab allows you to create custom vocab lists to study for class.
+You add words to your account and attached different categories to each
+  /
+  MyLists lets you keep track of books, movies, music, or just about anything.
+Share with friends

 ## Problem ##
   > Describe the problem your product solves.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##
   > A quote from a spokesperson in your company.